top of page

 There are several viewpoints along the canyon rim that are worth stopping at if you're driving through the area.
 But to really experience it, I would recommend going down into the gorge itself rather than just looking at it from above.

 At the entry point near the Summer Bar, there are a couple of restaurants right at the water's edge, plus a rope bridge across the river so you can cross to the other side.
 There are also steps leading up to a trail into the canyon from here, which gives you good views further in without getting wet.
-To go deeper into the canyon, the only way is to swim through sections of it, which is brilliant if you're up for it and clearly not possible with a toddler.
-We would have loved to explore further but it wasn't the day for it.
+To go deeper into the canyon, the only way is to swim through sections of it, which is clearly not possible with a toddler.

 A Note for Families

 The gorge entry point is not set up with pram access in mind.
 You're walking on rocky, uneven ground to get down to the water.
 A carrier or good grip on a walking toddler is what you need here.
-The riverside restaurants are basic but perfectly fine - they're used to people stopping in, and you can get a cold drink and sit by the water without any fuss.
+The riverside restaurants are basic but do the job.

 Where to Stay in Berat

 Guest House Iljesa is where we stayed, and I would recommend it to anyone.
 It's situated inside Berat Castle (yes, you actually sleep inside the castle walls) and staying there means you have the cobblestone streets largely to yourself after the day visitors leave.
-The staff were absolutely lovely, the breakfast was delicious (local cheese, olives, eggs, bread, honey), and the tables outside overlook the castle walls and the city below.
-There is a pram-accessible route clearly signed throughout the castle grounds, so it's more manageable with young children than you might expect.
+The staff were lovely, the breakfast was delicious (local cheese, olives, eggs, bread, honey), and the tables outside overlook the castle walls and the city below.

 Mid-Range: Mangalemi Hotel

 Mangalemi Hotel sits in the Mangalem quarter of Berat, the Ottoman neighbourhood built into the hillside below the castle with its famously stacked stone houses.
-It's a traditional Albanian stone building with lovely views over the city, a good restaurant, and a terrace that comes into its own in the evenings.
-Reviews from families mention it's well run and the staff are helpful with young children.
-It's a step up from the guesthouses in the castle in terms of comfort and facilities, without losing the sense of being somewhere historic and particular.
+It's a traditional Albanian stone building with lovely views over the city, a good restaurant, and a terrace with beautiful views.
+It's a step up from the guesthouses in the castle in terms of comfort and facilities, without losing the charm of the traditional houses.

 If you're combining this day trip with a few nights in Gjirokastër (which I would strongly recommend), Kerculla Resort is the standout place to stay.
 It's where we stayed on our road trip and it was one of the best finds of the whole trip.
 A large outdoor pool, views across the mountain valley and Ottoman rooftops below, a home-grown breakfast buffet, and staff who couldn't have been more helpful.
 It's not in Berat, so it only works if you're combining stops, but if you're doing the fuller southern Albania loop it fits naturally.
 About 2.5 hours drive from Berat, and the Osumi/Bogovë day trip is just as doable from here as it is from Berat.